mjzurowski/mjzurowski.github.io/about.md

+---
+layout: page
+title: About
+tagline: Madeleine J. Zurowski
+permalink: /about.html
+ref: about
+order: 0
+---

 # About
 I was born and grew up in Sydney, Australia, and yet have somehow managed to develop and maintain a fairly strong Canadian accent.
 I moved to Melbourne after finishing high school, where I've received my BSc, MSc, and PhD from the University of Melbourne.
 I am currently working at the University of Toronto as a postdoctoral fellow.